LBL-EESA/alquimia-dev/README.rst

 hash 611092f80ddb from the pflotran-dev repository.
 You can download this revision directly as a ZIP file from https://bitbucket.org/pflotran/pflotran-dev/get/611092f80ddb.zip

+*NOTE ABOUT BUILDING WITH PETSC 3.6 or later: This version of PFlotran was written to use PETSC 3.5.x, which is slightly different from the later minor releases of PETSc.
+If you use a later version of PETSc, please note the following:

+1. You must create the following symbolic links within $PETSC_DIR:* ln -s $PETSC_DIR/lib/petsc/conf $PETSC_DIR/conf ln -s $PETSC_DIR/include/petsc/finclude $PETSC_DIR/include/finclude

+*2. You will see a linking error (for a missing symbol _petsclogbegin_) when building the pflotran_rxn executable.
+This doesn't prevent libpflotran_rxn.a from being built, nor does it prevent Alquimia from working properly with PFlotran.*

 The instructions below assume that you are on a UNIX or UNIX-like system, and you have set the environment variable PFLOTRAN_DIR to the top of your